richtabor/MerlinWP/README.md

 * `widgets.wie` — Exported widgets using [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/)
 * `customizer.dat` — Exported Customizer settings using [Customizer Export/Import](https://wordpress.org/plugins/customizer-export-import/)

 Once you have those files, you can upload them to your server (recommeded), or include them somewhere in your theme.

-Next you have to define a filter in your theme, to let WP Merlin know, where these files are located.
+Next, define a filter in your theme to let WP Merlin know where these files are located.
 Depending on where you placed the import files, you have two ways to define the filter:

 1\.
 If you uploaded the import files to your server, then use this code example and edit it, to suit your file locations: